UNISvalbard/Geo-MOD/landing-page.md

 # Welcome to Geo-MOD: Teaching photogrammetry-based data acquisition
 The Geo-MOD course will run at [The University Centre in Svalbard](https://www.unis.no/) between the 19-24 of June 2023.

-This course is designed for students, as well as scientific and technical staff who are interested in learning or enhancing their skills in using UAV-based geoscientific data acquisition in the field.
-The course will also cover how to process the data using structure-from-motion techniques to produce scientifically deliverable and publishable 3D and DEM models.
+This course is designed for students, as well as scientific and technical staff who are interested in learning or enhancing their skills in using UAV-based geoscientific data acquisition for photogrammetry in the field to produce scientifically deliverable and publishable 3D and DEM models.

+UAV photogrammetry consists of three main stages:
+1. Data acquisition
+2. Data processing
+3. Data analysis

+Geo-MOD is complemented by different modules to cover each stage of the UAV photogrammetry workflow.
+[Geo-UAV](https://unisvalbard.github.io/Geo-UAV/landing-page.html), is a tool for UAV-based data acquisition in the field, [Geo-SfM](https://unisvalbard.github.io/Geo-SfM/landing-page.html) is a tool for acquisition, processing and analysis of structure-from-motion photogrammetry data in the geosciences and [AG-222 Compendium](https://unisvalbard.github.io/AG222/landing-page.html) is a tool that provides different resources for analyzing the data and publish your research.

 ### About Geo-MOD
 [Geo-MOD](https://unisvalbard.github.io/Geo-MOD/landing-page.html) is an open-source reference work for the UAV-based data acquisition in the field.

 The reference work is primarily developed as a class-room aid.
 Best practices and tutorials are based on the experience acquired as part of the [Svalbox project](https://svalbox.no), which aims to digitize as many outcrops as possible in Svalbard (Norwegian Arctic).

-### Course content
+### Course content and learning goals
 Geo-MOD course is split in several modules, consisting of interactive lectures walkthroughs, and exercises.
 - Introduction to Structure-from-Motion Photogrammetry
 - Geo-referencing